Institutions, religions, Catholics, and perversions

-*it now appears that this issue of how easy it was for him to expose his member from under his robes was indeed dealt with to the extent that the jury tried on the appropriate robes so they could test it for themselves.
+*it subsequently became evident that this issue of how easy it was for him to expose his member from under his robes was indeed dealt with to the extent that the jury tried on the appropriate robes so they could test it for themselves.
 It would seem that our Jesuit lawyer commentator above was indeed being Jesuitical, or else he was ignorant of the facts.

 Pervasive and persistent perversion

 I need hardly have said ‘as I write this’ because information such as I am giving has been known to informed persons during all of the Catholic church’s influence over, and domination of, Western religious thought and Western society.

 The very persistence and pervasiveness of perversion is what indicates it is part of the warp and weft of the institution itself.
 There have been, in all times and places, individuals who have thrived in, and dominated over, and perverted, institutions with such autocratic belief systems, such secrecy, and such a patriarchal/misogynistic and hierarchical structure.

 For a current and spectacular example of why my conclusion is correct — that it is part of the warp and weft of the institution itself — read about Pennsylvanian Catholics (below).